shawnmflemingc/web-basics/maps/googlemaps.md

 By following these steps, you'll be able to securely use the Google Maps Static API restricted to specific environments, ensuring the safety and integrity of your API key.

-## Constructing the API Request URL
+## Constructing a Google Static Maps API Request

 https://developers.google.com/maps/documentation/maps-static/start#URL_Parameters